sip-21/ambrosia-tutorial/docs/introduction.md

 slug: /
 ---

-# How to build a tiny self-custodial node to accept Lightning in your shop
+# Ambrosia Tutorial

-A tutorial for installing Phoenixd and LNBits on an OrangePi Zero 2W and using Zeus Wallet as the PoS app.
+A tutorial for installing Ambrosia (Point of Sale), configure and use it.

-Alternatively, you can use Albyhub and/or LDK, instead of LNBits and/or Phoenixd.
+## Cost:
+- If you're just using a **laptop**
+  - ~$FREE

+### Laptop
+- Works on Linux, Mac, or (even!)
+Windows
+- Feel free to use one of these just to learn, though keep in mind you will want something that you can leave powered on and connected to the internet 24/7 if you really want to use this in a shop, though.